groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/signing/sign-document-with-barcode-signature-and-additional-settings.md

 * [Document Signature for Java App Dropwizard UI Example](https://github.com/groupdocs-signature/GroupDocs.Signature-for-Java-Dropwizard)
 * [Document Signature for Java Spring UI Example](https://github.com/groupdocs-signature/GroupDocs.Signature-for-Java-Spring)

-### Free Online App
+### Free Online Apps

-Along with full-featured .NET library we provide simple, but powerful free Apps.
+Along with the full-featured .NET library, we provide simple but powerful free online apps.

+To generate barcodes and/or sign your files with barcodes for free, you can use the [Barcode Generator](https://products.groupdocs.app/signature/generate/barcode) online app.

-You are welcome to eSign PDF, Word, Excel, PowerPoint documents with free to use online **[GroupDocs Signature App](https://products.groupdocs.app/signature)**.
+To sign PDF, Word, Excel, PowerPoint, and other documents you can use the other online apps from the **[GroupDocs.Signature App Product Family](https://products.groupdocs.app/signature/family)**.